 - Docker or Kubernetes

 - 128 MB of RAM

 - 100 MB of available storage

-For more information, contact your 1Password Business representative.
+For more information about the SCIM bridge, contact your 1Password Business representative.
 To get help and share feedback, join the discussion in the 1Password Support forum.